If you are interested in how the Federal Reserve creates money, here's a guide to help you decode its money-creation mechanism.

 There are several types of angel investors and the best practice is for companies to go for a combination of each of these investors.
 The basic types include:

 These are capital provided to the company by their family or friends as a form of support.
 As such, the investor has a good idea of the company owner or entrepreneur to be funded.
 It can also be said that investments of this nature are based on personal relationships or emotions, thus, it is important for each investor to be fully aware of what they’re getting themselves into to curb losses.
-The downside here is that family and friends may later make an input to the company’s operation which may impact its growth negatively.
+The downside here is that family and friends may later make an input into the company’s operation which may impact its growth negatively.

 The relationship investor could be a friend of the business or a former worker.
-Generally, these are investors who may vouch for the business’ credibility and its potential to grow.
+Generally, these are investors who may vouch for the business’s credibility and its potential to grow.
 In this case, this investor may share experiences of what they had gained from working with the company, with potential investors.
 For this reason, it could help to find and encourage prospects.
 Nonetheless, this investor does not add significant value to the business after its first stages of financing.

 The Once Removed Investor

-There’s the once removed investor that may be encouraged to invest in the company by someone they know personally or a domain investor.
+There’s the once-removed investor that may be encouraged to invest in the company by someone they know personally or a domain investor.
 Accordingly, these investors may not know the entrepreneur or their business idea.
 Hence, they’ll be trusting the referee to direct them to a good company to invest in.
 Nevertheless, once removed investors will like to see angel investors in the company before taking the bold step to invest as well.

 Domain investors have good knowledge of a particular industry the company is tailored to.
 These investors may be executives who have spent a greater part of their career focusing on the niche or have retired from a similar niche.
 What’s more, they may have had academic training in that field.
 Accordingly, a domain investor may help to attract future investors since it gives more credibility to the company.
 The downside is that this investor may always want to share advice even those that are uncalled for.